 On the east coast of the US, we have black bears, and hanging your food is usually sufficient to keep them from getting at it.
 However, technique is important, and here are some best practice tips that you might find helpful.

 - The first thing I do when I reach camp is to hang my bear bag and my food.
-This keeps it out of the way and safe when I’m setting up camp and filtering water at a nearby water supply.
 Hanging a bear bag is also best done in daylight.
-Doing it after dark is very difficult and can be quite hazardous.
+Doing it after dark is very difficult.

 - I locate my bear bag about 100-200 yards away from my shelter and note the compass bearing to it from my tent so I can find it again in the morning.